ucsb-csw8/s23/about.md

 ### Late Submissions / Partial Score

+_There is no partial score for the late submissions for quizzes or the work submitted on Gradescope, unless explicitly stated by the instructor or enabled in the assignment settings._

-You will receive partial score for your work in zyBooks: e.g., if you are 80% finished with the PAs and CAs for the chapter at the time of the deadline, then that will be your score for that week's activities.
+You will receive partial score for your work **submitted in zyBooks**: e.g., if you are 80% finished with the PAs and CAs for the chapter at the time of the deadline, then that will be your score for that week's activities.

-If you continue to work on the activities past the zyBooks deadline, you will receive 50% of the completed score for any work done **within 1 week of the original deadline**.
+If you continue to work on the activities past the zyBooks deadline, you will receive 50% of the completed score for any work _submitted to zyBooks_ **within 1 week of the original deadline**.
-This will happen automatically - no need to ask for an extension, unless it is a documented emergency and you need more than 1 week to complete your work ( see the request for an extension form linked [below](#request-for-accommodations)).
+This will happen automatically - no need to ask for an extension, unless it is a documented emergency and you need more than 1 week to complete your work (see the request for an extension form linked [below](#request-for-accommodations)).

 For example:
 * Your Week 4 PA are at 90% and CA are at 60% by the Week 4 deadline, so your gradebook will show PA04 as 90% and CA04 as 60%.